DaVita (NYSE:DVA) Releases FY 2021 Earnings Guidance

-DaVita (NYSE:DVA) last released its quarterly earnings results on Thursday, October 28th.
-The company reported $2.36 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $2.26 by $0.10.
-DaVita had a net margin of 8.33% and a return on equity of 66.17%.
-The company had revenue of $2.94 billion for the quarter, compared to the consensus estimate of $2.91 billion.
-DaVita’s revenue was up .5% on a year-over-year basis.
-During the same quarter in the prior year, the firm earned $1.80 earnings per share.
-On average, sell-side analysts predict that DaVita will post 9.19 EPS for the current year.
+DaVita (NYSE:DVA) last issued its quarterly earnings data on Thursday, October 28th.
+The company reported $2.36 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $2.26 by $0.10.
+DaVita had a return on equity of 67.99% and a net margin of 8.33%.
+The business had revenue of $2.94 billion for the quarter, compared to the consensus estimate of $2.91 billion.
+During the same period in the prior year, the business earned $1.80 earnings per share.
+The business’s revenue was up .5% on a year-over-year basis.
+Research analysts forecast that DaVita will post 8.89 EPS for the current fiscal year.

-In related news, Director Pamela M. Arway sold 365 shares of the company’s stock in a transaction on Monday, August 23rd.
+In related news, Director Pamela M. Arway sold 365 shares of the business’s stock in a transaction dated Monday, August 23rd.
 The stock was sold at an average price of $133.09, for a total transaction of $48,577.85.
-Following the completion of the sale, the director now directly owns 19,239 shares in the company, valued at approximately $2,560,518.51.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
-Also, CFO Joel Ackerman sold 37,760 shares of the business’s stock in a transaction dated Thursday, August 5th.
-The stock was sold at an average price of $131.36, for a total transaction of $4,960,153.60.
-Following the completion of the transaction, the chief financial officer now owns 35,500 shares of the company’s stock, valued at $4,663,280.
-The disclosure for this sale can be found here.
-Insiders sold a total of 38,915 shares of company stock valued at $5,113,533 over the last quarter.
-Company insiders own 1.00% of the company’s stock.
+Following the transaction, the director now directly owns 19,239 shares in the company, valued at $2,560,518.51.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
+Insiders own 1.00% of the company’s stock.

 About DaVita